shenj7/csse-280-loaf-of-breadify/README.md

 # Loaf Of Breadify - A Spotify-Driven Web Screensaver
-Bootstrap Material Design, jQuery, and Firebase template
+Bootstrap Material Design, Node JS and Firebase

+Please don't use headphones